reddstagg/reddstagg.github.io/index.md

+---
+layout: home
+title: Your Blog Title
+---

-Here you can say lots of fun things about your site.
+Your content here...Here you can say lots of fun things about your site.

 Maybe say a some things about yourself.